kubeflow/website/content/docs/started/getting-started.md

 +++
-title = "Getting Started with Kubeflow" description = "Overview" weight = 1
+title = "Installing Kubeflow"
+description = "Overview of installation choices for various environments" weight = 20
 +++

 ## Before you begin